 - Bring your insurance card and ID to every visit. - If you can't keep an appointment, please call 24 hours before to change your time. - If you do not show for an appointment, you may have to pay a fee. - All co-pays and other payments are due before your visit. - Please plan childcare for children not taking part in services. - Staff is not able to watch your children.
 Please leave your children under the care of another adult.

-Your primary clinician will help you with your treatment plan.
-He or she will explain treatment options and approve the services you both agree will help you.
+Your primary clinician will help you plan your treatment.
+They will explain treatment options and seek approval for the services you both agree will help you.